flatironinstitute/FMM3D/docs/fortran-c.rst

     - p: on output only $u$ is evaluated
     - g: on output both $u$ and its gradient are evaluated
+    - h: on output $u$, its gradient and its hessian are evaluated

 These are all the single density routines.
 To get a vectorized version of any of the routines use::